VgTajdd/cpp_problems/cipher/README.md

 ## GO TO ACTION!

-It will be a litle hard...
+It will be a little hard...

 ``` txt
 run.bat